-If you're interested in learning more about the costs of payroll, check out our tips for minimizing payroll costs for below-the-line crew or our guide to avoiding expensive payroll mistakes.
+If you're interested in learning more about the costs of film payroll, check out our tips for minimizing payroll costs for below-the-line crew or, our guide to avoiding expensive payroll mistakes.

 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.